ordyboii/web/content/case-studies/designing-a-flexible-unified-web-based-planning-system-for-back-office.md

 ---
-title: Designing a Flexible Web-Based Planning System for UK Local Authorities
+title: "Enterprise back-office planning system for local councils"
-summary: I was tasked with leading the UX/UI process of Manifold, a web-based replacement for back-office planning solutions.
-Everything from research analysis, stakeholder/developer collaboration, design system, and UI/wireframing.
+summary: "I was tasked with leading the UX/UI process of Manifold, a web-based replacement for a back-office planning solution called MasterGov.
+Everything from research analysis, stakeholder/developer collaboration, design system, and UI/wireframing."
-image: manifold.png
+image: "manifold.png"
-client: Local authorities across the UK
+client: "Local UK councils"
 ---

 ## A “modern” approach to back-office planning